SauloCav/Haskell-Experiments/README.md

 Write a valid function that, given a ten-digit string, checks whether it is a valid card identifier.
 This is quite simple when using the take function.</br>

 Problem II:</br>
 The first part of this problem, which will be useful for the second, is to implement the function until :: (a -> Bool) -> (a -> a) -> a -> a.
 The until function takes two functions: the first is a p predicate, and the second is a f function that transforms elements of type a.
 In addition, it receives an element x of type a.
 If x satisfies the predicate p, then until returns x.
-Otherwise, until recursively tests the predicate p for f x.
-It is quite simple to implement until with the help of iterate, proposed in Exercise 10.</br>
+Otherwise, until recursively tests the predicate p for f x.</br>
 To implement goodEnough, determine whether the absolute value of y*y is close enough to x.
 We suggest a precision of six decimal places.
 To implement improve, it may be useful to search for some formula based on Newton's method (or on the secant method).</br>

 Problem III:</br>